-The holidays often mean new video games and devices combined with lots of down time.
-Screens offer many benefits, but it's easy to overdo it.
+Screens offer many real benefits, but it's also extremely easy to overdo it.

 The stream of news about the effects of screen use can be alarming, but at other times it can seem like there's nothing to worry about.
 What's the deal?

 Kids often have video games or consoles at the top of their Christmas wish list—but it can be tough for parents to decide whether to indulge these requests.

 With so much political tension in the air, holiday gatherings can be stressful and tense.
 These strategies can help navigate treacherous waters.

 If you are a parent of a young child, you might be wondering what the "right" age is to get him or her a smartphone.
 It's such a big decision, and we want to be careful.

 Why do we keep checking our phones?
 What is this strange power they have over us?
 Oddly as it sounds, a little fish provides some of the answers.

 Why is it so difficult to put our smartphones down?
 Ivan Pavlov's classical conditioning is one mechanism that makes them irresistible.

 For far too long, we've lacked the tools to track and manage our kids' screen time.
 Finally, both Apple and Google have features in their new operating systems to do just that.

 Perhaps your kid is one of the millions of players of the hottest video game, Fortnite.
 With all of the time that kids (and adults!) are spending on this game, could it be harmful?